Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Onboard Science Instrument Autonomy for OWLS

 Prioritization is realized through the creation of three complementary \acrshortpl{asdp}.
 The first is the \acrfull{sue}, a positive real number that indicates how similar an observation's contents are to a mission's specified science targets of interest --- here, biosignatures indicating life.
 The \acrshort{sue} produced by \acrshort{helm} corresponds to the evidence of life-like motility within an observation, while for \acrshort{fame} it must capture both motility and the presence of fluorescence.
 The second prioritization product is the \acrfull{dqe}, a number that indicates the presence or absence of data quality issues that may impact \acrshort{osia} function.
 It provides a mechanism to deprioritize observations that fail one or more data quality checks.
 The third product is the \acrfull{dd}, a vector of several scientifically relevant parameters of interest that meaningfully differentiate one observation's contents from another.
 The \acrshort{dd} does not compute a single estimate of ``interest'' like the \acrshort{sue}; rather, it enables a second mode of prioritization that orders observations by their relative similarity to, or difference from, other observations.
 The \acrshort{dd} could be used to request observations that are ``maximally different from what has been already downlinked,'' ``similar to a specific subset of observations,'' or ``best represent the diversity of observations currently onboard.''
 As described later in Section \ref{sec:method_prio}, these three \acrshortpl{asdp} enable prioritization (ordering) of observations for downlink.
-Operationally, \acrshort{helm} and \acrshort{fame} support the dynamic capability to upload any number of specifications for the \acrshortpl{sue}, \acrshortpl{dqe}, and \acrshortpl{dd} to configure how each contributes to the final data prioritization order.
+Operationally, \acrshort{helm} and \acrshort{fame} support the dynamic capability to upload \ed{new} specifications for the \acrshortpl{sue}, \acrshortpl{dqe}, and \acrshortpl{dd} to \ed{reconfigure prioritization as desired by science teams}.